simplenodeorm/simplenodedesigner/README.md

-Simple Node Designer is a React 16 query designer for the simplenodeorm.
-Simple Node Designer allows the user to create and save query documents in simplenodeorm which can then be run via REST calls.
+The Query Designer is a React web application that allows the user to create, save and run query documents in simplenodeorm.
+The created query documents can then be run and results returned via REST.

 Documentation:
 http://simplenodeorm.org/wp-content/uploads/2019/03/qdesigner-full.pdf